fogbeam/plswipl/README.md

 ## Status

 This is still a work in progress.
-Quering prolog barely works!
+It just barely works!

 ## Installation